 With the widespread emergence of high-speed knowledge transfer and globalization of intellectual property, it has become a challenging job for the patent translation experts to meet the growing demands of the industry while fulfilling the patent translation standards.
 While glitches like overseas filings, complexities, subject technicalities, and susceptibilities to domestic patents impose severe challenges to experts, many patent practitioners have put policies in place to mitigate various risks.

-Although, by following patent standards and by using advanced translation skills, experts are making it possible to reduce risks and resulting consequences, but still there are challenges that make patent translation a perilous task.
+Although by following patent standards and by using advanced translation skills, experts are making it possible to reduce risks and resulting consequences, still there are challenges that make patent translation a perilous task.

 Challenges and Risks

 Some of the critical challenges and risks are listed below in detail:

 The structural and lexical differences for languages and the culture specification vary, in terms of territorial areas.
 This creates a clear distinction in terms of vocabulary, especially in use of idioms and collocations.
 Translators find difficulty in creating a conversion that can follow clarity in writing style and do justice with the culture, which in turn could bring consistency with the previous language data.
 Also, the translator cannot add or adapt cultural nuances or attempt to clean up the language used in the original document.
 It is therefore important to maintain consistency within data so that the author-reader conventions could be easily stated, and the reader or the client could interpret the right meaning from the application, even after translation.
 We suggest you that you hire an expert to achieve enhanced translation accuracy.